 Families are also welcome though.
 The resort’s 2- and 3-bedroom retreats are huge.

 Corazon Cabo (a Noble House Resort) is another one of Cabo’s newest hotels on Medano Beach.
 Along with stylish accommodations, it features the highest rooftop bar in Cabo, the largest beach club on Medano Beach and a lively vibe.

 At the quieter end of Medano Beach, Villa La Estancia is a popular beach resort.
 It’s family-friendly but it also has a relaxing pool and spa, so it’s great for adults too.

 2) Downtown Cabo – Best place to stay in Cabo San Lucas for cheap prices and buzzing nightlife

-You can save a bundle on your accommodation costs if you stay in downtown Cabo San Lucas (and walk to the beach).
+Visiting Cabo on a budget?
+You can save a bundle on your accommodation costs by staying in downtown Cabo San Lucas (and walking to the beach).